SirvanD/MyTaxi/README.md

 - React Native Google Places Autocomplete
 - Tailwind CSS (Tailwind React Native Classnames)

-## Instruction: How to run, install and test
+## Instruction: How to install and run

 - Xcode and Android studio are required to run the app on your machine, or you can scan the QR code provided by Expo to launch on your iOS device.
 - Clone the project by `git clone https://github.com/SirvanD/MyTaxi.git` <br/>